AgnieszkaSzyszkowska/Backend-Java-tutorial/README.md

 Those commands are Linux-specific and will not work inside CMD, get used to Git Bash.

+## How to manage versioning of your code?
+Simply, by Git.
+It is a distributed versioning system, which means there is a remote repository available on GitHub but each developer in the team has his own version of the code.
+For now you will work on master branch only, which is the main verision.
+Commands which you absolutely must know to start:
+* *git clone* <- creates a local copy on your machine
+* *git init* <- initiates a new repository on your machine
+* *git status* <- prints the status of changes and newly created files
+* *git add <filename>* <- adds chosen file to set of changes to be commited
+* *git commit* -m "</brief description of your changes>"
+* *git push* <- pushes changes to remote repository
+* *git log* <- prints the history of commits in your repository (to escape this view type "q")

+Each repository must have a .gitignore file which you may copy from this tutorial.

 ## How to get this tutorial code to your machine?
 * If you don't have a GitHub account yet, register yourself.
 * Above this readme file in GitHub you will find a button *Clone or download*, click on it.
 Copy the link *https://github.com/AgnieszkaSzyszkowska/Backend-Java-tutorial.git*